joelalmeidaptg/Nacker-Hews/README.md

 # Nacker-Hews
 A Hacker News clone for my application for an internship position at Faber Ventures.

 I have never done any kind of projet with any of the tools required for this project and although I have some experience with PHP and Python, I decided that since I was going to take some time with this project I might as well learn something new, in this case the Ruby language and the Ruby on Rails plattform.
-Please do take into account that being my first time meddling with the language, my knowleadge is limited to what I learned in the past four days from writting this documment.
+Please do take into account that being my first time meddling with the language, my knowledge is limited to what I learned in the past four days from writting this documment.

 That being said, I also have lots of workload at the university and because of that I decided to use as much existing modules that already exist as I could to save time.